microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 # Description

-An AppNotification is a persistent, actionable, app-wide notification intended for displaying critical or informational status messages that impact app perception or user experience.
+An InfoBar is a persistent, actionable, app-wide notification intended for displaying critical or informational status messages that impact app perception or user experience.

 ## Is this the right control?
-Use an AppNotification control when a user needs to be informed of, acknowledge, or take action on a message.
+Use an InfoBar control when a user needs to be informed of, acknowledge, or take action on a message.
 By default the notification will remain in the content area until dismissed by the user but will not necessarily break user flow.

-Do not use an AppNotification control to confirm or respond directly to a user action, for transient alerts, or for non-essential messages.
+Do not use an InfoBar control to confirm or respond directly to a user action, for transient alerts, or for non-essential messages.

 ### Scenarios
-Use an AppNotification that dismiss via the user or when the status is resolved for scenarios that **directly** impact app perception or experience ⚠
+Use an InfoBar that dismiss via the user or when the status is resolved for scenarios that **directly** impact app perception or experience ⚠

 - Internet connectivity lost
 - Error while saving a document when triggered automatically, not related to specific user action